aimengaba/aimengaba.github.io/_pages/about.md

     <p>agaba@umass.edu</p>
     <p>Amherst, MA</p>

-Recent news: true  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-Social: true  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD student at UMass Amherst, working at the HCI/VIS lab under the supervision of Dr. Cindy Xiong.